sputnikus/sputnikus.github.io/content/pages/about.md

 ## Work stuff

-Started on small Python gigs (mostly data analysis, scrapping).
+Started on small Python gigs (mostly data analysis, scraping).
 Currently most of the projects I'm working on are web apps, with a little bit of operations.
 I worked with Django and Flask connected to Postgres or MongoDB.
 You can find more about me and my work on [Careers 2.0](https://careers.stackoverflow.com/mputniorz).
 If you are interested in some collaboration, don't hesitate to [contact me]({filename}/pages/contact-me.md).

 ## Personal stuff